Last updated: 08:53am, 13th May 2020

 Trees close to powerlines can also be a major hazard to children climbing them.

-If you own the land that the tree is growing on, then it's generally your responsibility for keeping the trees trimmed and away from powerlines.
+If you own the land that the tree is growing on, then it's generally your responsibility for ensuring the trees are well away from powerlines.

 We regularly carry out tree surveys and inspect our lines and do our best to let you know if your tree is getting too close to the lines.
 However, we also need you to keep an eye out.

 It is very important that you do not attempt to trim any trees within 4 meters of powerlines yourself – it is very dangerous so only an approved contractor can do it – never go within 4 meters of a powerline.

 Please call us on 0800 10 40 40 to book a safety disconnection before any work goes ahead.